thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-synapse-connection-reference.md

 ---
-title: [Connection reference for Azure Synapse]
+title: [Connection reference for Synapse]
 last_updated: 9/21/2020
-summary: Learn about the fields used to create a BigQuery connection using ThoughtSpot Embrace.
+redirect_from:
+- /data-integrate/embrace/embrace-synapse-reference.html
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-Here is a list of the fields of a Synapse connection in ThoughtSpot Embrace.
 You need specific information to establish a seamless and secure connection.
-All fields are required, except where noted.
+The following fields are required, except where noted.

 <dl id="embrace-synapse-ref">
   <dlentry id="embrace-synapse-ref-connection-name">